Edinburgh University Music Society: Structure

 The society in its current form consists of three ensembles: Chorus, Sinfonia and the Symphony Orchestra.

 Chorus

 The largest ensemble in the Edinburgh University Music Society is the Chorus, conducted by Neil Metcalfe.
 It consists of between 150 and 200 people and is non-auditioned.
 Recent performances have included Jenkins' Armed Man and Bruckner's Te Deum.

 Sinfonia

-Sinfonia, a full symphony orchestra conducted by Sam McLellan, consists of auditioned players apart from the string section which is non-auditioning.
+Sinfonia, a full symphony orchestra conducted by Monty Milner, consists of auditioned players apart from the string section which is non-auditioning.
 Alongside Chorus, they perform a large choral piece every other year.

 Symphony Orchestra

-The Symphony Orchestra, a large fully auditioning orchestra of high standard, is conducted by Russell Cowieson.
+The Symphony Orchestra, a large fully auditioning orchestra of high standard, is conducted by William Conway.
 They perform works from a wide range of composers including romantic and 20th century artists.
 Recent performances have included pieces by Mahler, Shostakovich, Sibelius, Dvořák, Tchaikovsky, Chausson and Rimsky-Korsakov, amongst others.
 As with Sinfonia, the Symphony Orchestra perform with Chorus once every two years.
 In 2011 this piece was Elgar's Dream of Gerontius.